mvmorin/queller-bot/glossary.md

 ---

 Focus
-: A region defined in the each muster statement made by the program.
+: A region defined in each muster statement made by the program.

 Primary
 : The muster region/settlement closest to the `*focus*` of muster.